 A2LA accreditation conveys to potential customers and to judicial and regulatory authorities that an organization has confidence in its work product, and that this confidence has been confirmed by a third-party, non-profit organization.

-A2LA’s accreditation of forensic examination organizations spans two programs: testing/calibration laboratories and inspection units.
+A2LA’s accreditation of forensic organizations spans two programs: one for testing and calibration laboratories and one for inspection units.
 To obtain both laboratory and inspection body accreditations, complete both application processes and comply with all the requirements in each program.

 Forensic Testing/Calibration Laboratories